restarone/comfortable-mexican-sofa-docs/Home.md

-# ComfortableMexicanSofa - CMS Engine for Ruby on Rails 3 apps
+## ComfortableMexicanSofa - Rails3 CMS Engine

 **Do you need something to manage content for your Rails 3 application?
 There's nothing more powerful and easier than ComfortableMexicanSofa.**